tommasorigon/India-SequentiaLogit/results.md

 |DP + splines | 53090.72| 53083.60|

-## Fixed effects table
+## Effects of the variables area, education, religion and child

-In the following, we compute the posterior mean of the fixed effect coefficients, together with the 0.95% credible intervals.
+In the following, we compute the posterior mean of the effects of the variables `area`, `education`, `religion` and `child`, together with the 0.95% credible intervals.

 ```r